penrose/penrose/packages/docs-site/docs/ref/substance/usage.md

   - A text label is a plain-text string delimited by double quotes, e.g., `Label p "a point"`.
 - `NoLabel object_list`: this statement ensures that objects in `object_list` do not have a label.

-If an object has an assigned label, then in the _style_ schema, we can access the object's `label` property.
+If an object has an assigned label, then in the _style_ language, we can access the object's `label` property.

-## Substance Statement Sequences
+## Substance Indexed Statements

-The _substance_ schema allows users to define sequences that expand into multiple statements.
-A sequence of statements is a single substance statement (as described above) with templated identifiers and an indexing clause, like
+The _substance_ language allows users to define indexed expressions that expand into multiple statements.
+An indexed statement is a single substance statement (as described above) with templated identifiers and an indexing clause, like

 ```substance
 Vector v_i for i in [0, 2]